Sunday, November 13, 2005

 The intense humidity manifested itself as soon as our aircraft door opened.
 Within minutes cool air from the cabin’s overhead vents began condensing into dramatic streams of misty air.
 It was an odd sensation walking down the aisle with a dry-ice-like vapour curtain guiding the way.

-On our second day, while sitting in our room, we watched an agouti wander out of the bush searching for dinner among the scattered leaf litter.
+Incredibly, on our second day, while resting in our room, we watched an agouti wander out of the bush searching for dinner among the scattered leaf litter.
 The agouti is a short-tailed rodent, about the size of a large cat, but with a distinctive, flat snout.
 We also saw an endless cavalcade of reptiles of all shapes and sizes foraging away.

-On our first full day in the Amazon, we rose early and went fishing for Piranha in Tres-Chimbadas Oxbow Lake.
+On our first full day in the Amazon, we rose early and went fishing for Piranha in Lake Condenado, an oxbow lake that once part of the nearby river bed.
 The trek through the jungle was magic.
 As we walked our guide pointed out giant balsa trees, strangler vines and deadly plants.

-The lake itself was a murky body of water encircled completely by lush, verdant jungle.
-You’d have never guessed that schools of deadly Piranha lurked below.
+The lake itself was a murky body of water encircled completely by impenetrable, lush and verdant jungle.
+In the early morning light its surface was serenely calm and glassy.
+You’d never have guessed that schools of deadly Piranha were lurking below.
 I was secretly grateful that our pontoon boat had side rails keeping us safe from toppling in as we fished.

 Sadly, us tourists never caught a thing.
-However, our guide dropped a line, wiggled it skilfully, and within a few minutes successfully pulled up a Piranha for us to examine.
+However, we could feel the fish nibbling and tearing at the bait.
+Eventually, our guide took pity on us.
+He dropped a line, wiggled it skilfully, and within minutes successfully hooked a Piranha for us to examine.
+Rows of razor sharp teeth were clearly visible.
 It's hard to believe such a tiny fish can be so deadly.

 After lunch, we ventured out again to climb a 35-metre canopy tower.
-It provided a spectacular bird's eye view of the surrounding jungle and river while confirming the extent of the wilderness around us.
+It provided a spectacular bird's eye view of the surrounding jungle and the river beyond.
+In every directions wilderness stretched out into the distance as far as the eye could see.
 It was a magic experience looking out over centuries-old Brazil Nut trees, Acacias, Ceibas, and Ironwoods soaring above the canopy.
-As luck would have it, the tower was also the only place where you could get a cell phone signal so we called Garry's mother for his impending birthday.

 Our final morning saw us rise at dawn to catch a river boat back into town and then on to the airport for flights to Lima.
 We'd done Peru!
 The trip was shaping up to truly be an experience of a lifetime.
 After five weeks on the road, Garry and I were still in good humour and enjoying each other's company.
 Next stop: Brazil.